Alope0321/team8_h4/README.md

 ## Questions

-1. What is your strategy for identifying unique clients?
+### What is your strategy for identifying unique clients?

+Our strategy for identifying unique clients is in the compute_client_id function.
+Our program checks the x-client-app header value, which is where the client can name its application identity.
+If there's no x-client-app header, the program falls back to check the user-agent, source IP, and host ID to identify unique clients.

-2. How do you prevent the clients from opening more connections once they have opened the maximum number of connections?
+### How do you prevent the clients from opening more connections once they have opened the maximum number of connections?

+The admit_connection function will use the client_id value to identify connections and provided that it is under the connection limit, it will increment a counter until it reaches the limit.
+Once it's at the limit, it will close send an error response and close the connection immediately so it does not exceed the limit.

-3. Report the times and speedup for concurrent fetch of the URLs in testcase 1 and 2 with the stock http server.
+### Report the times and speedup for concurrent fetch of the URLs in testcase 1 and 2 with the stock http server.

-4. Report the times and speedup for concurrent fetch of the URLs in testcase 1 and 2 with your http_server_conc.
+### Report the times and speedup for concurrent fetch of the URLs in testcase 1 and 2 with your http_server_conc.
 Are these numbers same as above?
 Why or why not?